GCC Bridge

 Who can join?

-If you are affiliated with a Swiss university and have an interest in solving a real-world business problem for one of our clients, we invite you to join the Bridge program.
+If you attended or are affiliated with a Swiss university and have an interest in solving a real-world business problem for one of our clients, we invite you to join the Bridge program.
 We particularly encourage students with a non-business background to apply and expand their knowledge.

 When does the program take place?